 Hudson-Torchmark Presidential Professor

 His research, teaching and consulting interests are in the areas of digital signal processing (DSP) as applied to customized DSP systems and instrumentation, primarily in the area of radar, with an emphasis on hardware prototype development and practical measurements.
-He has written approximately 180 conference papers, conference abstracts and journal papers in these areas.
+He has written 200+ conference papers, conference abstracts and journal papers in these areas.
 Yeary also has served as a PI or Co-PI on grants from NASA, NSF-ATM, NSF-DUE, NSF-ECCS, DoD-EPSCoR, NOAA-CSTAR, NOAA-NSSL, Raytheon, AFOSR, DARPA, Tinker AFB and CGI Federal.
-Since arriving to OU in 2002, he has supervised and supported 42 undergraduate and graduate students in the completion of research towards their degrees.
+Since arriving to OU in 2002, he has supervised and supported 48 undergraduate and graduate students in the completion of research towards their degrees.
 In addition, he has provided support for eight post-doctoral researchers and has served on 32 other graduate student committees.

-Yeary has spent thirteen summers (2002-2015) at Raytheon near Dallas, where he is a Senior Engineer.
-He has made a variety of technical contributions which include several fielded systems, invention disclosures and proprietary reports.
+Yeary has spent fourteen summers (2002-2016) at Raytheon near Dallas, where he is a Senior Engineer.
+He has made a variety of technical contributions, which include several fielded systems, invention disclosures and proprietary reports.
 This work includes phased array radar design, tracking algorithm design, SAR/ISAR algorithm design and detection studies.
 In the fall of 2012 and Spring of 2013, Yeary joined the Massachusetts Institute of Technology’s (MIT’s) Lincoln Laboratory on sabbatical to make technical contributions and anechoic chamber measurements (at nearby Hanscom, AFB) related to one of the preliminary radar panels associated with the national Multifunction Phased Array Radar (MPAR) effort.
 In addition, a variety of hard-target detection studies were prepared for the MPAR panels.

 In tandem with technical contributions, Yeary is interested in training the next generation of students – principally through hands-on experiments and deep theoretical understandings.
 He has many years of experience as a teaching assistant, lecturer and faculty member.
 Since January of 1993, he has taught many students in various laboratories and lecture courses, culminating in approximately 20 years of instructional experience.
 He was awarded as a 1998 NSF/FIE New Faculty Fellow.
 By invitation, he was selected to participate in the U.S. National Academy of Engineering’s Foundations of Engineering Education Symposium in 2010.
-While at OU, he has taught Digital Signals & Filters, Digital Radar Systems, Adaptive Digital Signal & Array Processing and Electronics II.
+While at OU, he has taught these courses: Digital Signals & Filters, Digital Radar Systems, Adaptive Digital Signal & Array Processing, and Electronics II.